 This is a central element of the examination methodology used by The Centre for Forensic Neuroscience in cases involving alleged victims and witnesses.

 Rather than repeatedly revisiting the details of a traumatic event through direct questioning, the examination is structured around a defined written disclosure or witness statement.
-The examinee is asked whether they maintain the truthfulness and accuracy of that specific account.
+The examinee is asked whether they maintain the credibility and accuracy of that specific account.
 This approach has several advantages in trauma-informed practice.

 Advantages of the statement verification approach: